 Second, you have to steel yourself for the possibility that your pursuit of first place will leave you in last place.
 While it may get you ridiculed by your friends, it's important to remember that (at least monetarily) the consequences of coming in dead last are no more severe than coming in a few spots shy of the gold.
 Act as if you're a hedge-fund manager in the good old days: Risk is your friend, and the consequences of making a bad bet are small.
 And unlike with a multibillion-dollar hedge fund, you're not playing against opponents with equal fidelity to statistics and information.
 Your office pool is full of people making decisions based on snippets of games they happened to catch and whatever allegiances or vendettas they're bringing to the table.
 This is your chance to take advantage.

-Of course, the trouble with a strategy like this is that its benefits materialize only in the long term.
+Of course, the trouble with picking an off-the-radar champ is that the benefits of such a strategy materialize only in the long term.
 Another author of that 2005 paper on bracket strategies, Jarad Niemi, told me that he has won back three to four times his investment in entry fees over the years, but a great deal of that came from a good year in 2008.
 (Considering how good they are at calculating risk, it's no surprise that guys like Niemi and Carlin excel in pools that award bonus points for upsets.
 Carlin said he won one such pool three out of five years.)
 A strategy that wins you a lot of money a small amount of the time may work well in sports with long seasons, but it can be tough to keep the faith when you finish in the cellar for six straight Marches.
 But look at it this way: Did you ever win with your old strategy?